-On December 2, 2011, the Company and HEP Investments, LLC, a Michigan limited liability company ("Lender"), entered into the following documents, effective as of December 1, 2011: (i) a Loan Agreement under which the Lender has agreed to advance up to \$2,000,000 to the Company, subject to certain conditions, (ii) a Convertible Secured Promissory Note in the initial principal amount of \$600,000 ("Note") and (iii) (a) a Security Agreement, under which the Company granted the Lender a security interest in all of its assets and (b) an Intellectual Property security agreement under which the Company and its subsidiaries granted the Lender a security interest in all their respective intellectual properties, including patents, in each case order to secure their respective obligations to the Lender under the Note and related documents.
+On December 2, 2011, the Company and HEP Investments, LLC, a Michigan limited liability company ("Lender"), entered into the following documents, effective as of December 1, 2011, as amended through December 1, 2014: (i) a Loan Agreement under which the Lender has agreed to advance up to \$6,000,000 to the Company, subject to certain conditions, (ii) a Convertible Secured Promissory Note in the principal amount of \$6,000,000 ("Note") (of which \$5,419,700 has been advanced as of December 31, 2014) and (iii) a Security Agreement, under which the Company granted the Lender a security interest in all of its assets and (iv) an Intellectual Property security agreement under which the Company and its subsidiaries granted the Lender a security interest in all their respective intellectual properties, including patents, in each case order to secure their respective obligations to the Lender under the Note and related documents.
 In addition, the Company's subsidiaries have guaranteed the Company's obligations under the Note.
+The Company has also made certain agreements with the Lender which shall remain in effect as long as any amount is outstanding under the Loan.
+These agreements include an agreement not to make any change in the Company's senior management, without the prior written consent of the Lender.
+Two representatives of the Lender will have the right to attend Board of Director meetings as non-voting observers.